 Up Smash is pretty fast and works as an excellent anti-air.
 Only use this move during training to hit your amiibo while airborne.

 Down Smash is another quick smash attack, this time hitting on both sides.
 Primarily use this move to hit opponents when they’re behind you.

 Down Special (Head-on Assault) is great for landing because often don’t see it coming and get punished for trying to catch it with Up Smash, but don’t go too heavy on it due to it’s high landing lag.
 You can occasionally use it on the ground for high damage as well.

 Back Air is the only aerial I recommend teaching Mii Brawler since it has good kill power, but it should be used sparingly.

 Why It Works

-In the amiibo scene multi-hit moves are really good since amiibo struggle to block or parry them, with Mii Brawler’s Neutral Special, Flashing Mach Punch is a multi-hit that does great damage and has great kill power behind it.
-Next there is Head-on Assault which can also do great damage and kill in addition to amiibo often not seeing it coming from above, and lastly, Suplex, it’s a command grab excellent at damage building, command grabs in amiibo are great since amiibo often don’t see them coming, Incineroar’s Alolan Whip being the biggest example of command grabs breaking AI.
+In the amiibo scene multi-hit moves are really good since amiibo struggle to block or parry them, with Mii Brawler’s Neutral Special, Flashing Mach Punch, it’s a multi-hit that does great damage and has great kill power behind it.
+Then there is Suplex, it’s a command grab excellent at damage building.
+In competitive amiibo, command grabs are great since amiibo often don’t see them coming, Incineroar’s Alolan Whip being the biggest example of command grabs breaking AI.

 Mii Brawler for a majority of the competitive amiibo scene’s lifetime has been overlooked until a few trainers

-proved Mii Brawler could be a more viable pick than what tier lists have showed in the past with Mii Brawler now being a solid B to B+ contender.
+proved Mii Brawler could be a more viable pick than what tier lists have showed in the past with Mii Brawler now being considered a solid B+ tier contender.
 That about wraps up my Mii Brawler amiibo training guide, so good luck on your journey training this Mii Fighter.

 eat your veggies,